pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 > A bundle is simply a structured set of files within a directory that implement a single feature.
 You might create a BlogBundle, a ForumBundle or a bundle for user management (many of these exist already as open source bundles).
 Each directory contains everything related to that feature, including PHP files, templates, stylesheets, JavaScripts, tests and anything else.
 Every aspect of a feature exists in a bundle and every feature lives in a bundle.

 The thing is the concept of bundle is actually really misunderstood by some people who use Symfony as a full-stack framework{% fn_ref 1 %}.
-Without really understanding that concept, people tend to create bundles with lots of dependency between them and high coupling code beucase of the structure they come up with.
+Without really understanding that concept, people tend to create bundles with lots of dependency between them and high coupling code because of the structure they come up with.

 It makes a lot of sense to create bundles to integrate third-party libraries or solve specific and common problems into a Symfony application.
 Bundles like [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle), [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle), [KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle) or [RespectValidationBundle](https://github.com/Respect/ValidationBundle) are great because they serve this purpose.